 The NTCC combines the academic medical institutions with 100 Black Men of America Inc., the National USA Foundation Inc. and the National Football League to create community partnerships to design, deliver and evaluate interventions targeting the four most significant causes of death and disease across the lifespan of African-American men and boys: unintentional and violence-related injury, cardiovascular disease, cancer and stroke.

 Men in the United States are at greater risk of the major premature causes of death; their life expectancy is almost five years shorter than womenâs: 76.3 years compared to 81.1.
 African American men face even more serious challenges.
-They have the highest age-adjusted death rate from any cause and arguably the worst health status of any race or gender group in the U.S. In 2011, African American men were expected to live four and a half years less than white men: 76.6 years compared to 72.1.
+They have the highest age-adjusted death rate from any cause and arguably the worst health status of any race or gender group in the U.S. In 2011, African American men were expected to live four and a half fewer years than white men: 72.1 years compared to 76.6.

 African-American men have a greater struggle than those in other racial groups with socioeconomic factors, such as high poverty, low education level, widespread unemployment, lack of health insurance, unhealthy lifestyle behaviors and health literacy issues, said Mona Fouad, M.D., MPH, director of the UAB School of Medicineâs Division of Preventive Medicine and of its Minority Health & Health Disparities Research Center (MHRC), and an Investigator on the NTCC.

 In the U.S., 38 percent of African-American men aged 18 to 29 are uninsured and 27.2 percent aged 30 to 44 are uninsured, Fouad said.
 More than 20 percent of young African-American men live in poverty and 19.5 percent are unemployed. âThe collaborative work between academic institutions, the private sector and grassroots organization aims at addressing the âcauses of causesâ of chronic diseases that affect the most vulnerable populations in our society,â Fouad said.